-The British Healthcare Trades Association – one of the UK’s oldest and largest healthcare associations – has said in a recent report that better public procurement can be a key factor in preventing harmful operational practices including but not limited to so-called “bed-blocking” in the NHS.
-As a patient safety measure, hospitals in the UK cannot have more than 85% of their general and acute beds filled at any one time.
-Successfully adhering to these standards helps minimise the spread of potentially fatal superbugs like MRSA.
-Last winter, persistent issues arose with several hospitals hitting 100% bed occupancy and many others becoming dangerously close to full capacity.
-As capacity maxed out in the system, the provision of health care deteriorated in quality (too many sick people together at the same time) and quantity (stretched resources, lack of access due to demand etc.).
-Additionally, NHS England statistics suggest a rise in the number of delayed days (this means a patient is ready for transfer or discharge but is not processed by the system releasing beds) – another typical efficiency indicator for health systems – across NHS organisations for each month since August 2010.
-While the figure then stood at 109,918, it rose to a peak of 200,095 in October 2016 and stood at 144,997 in April 2018.
+The British Healthcare Trades Association stated in a recent report that better contract management is a key to preventing bad operational outcomes.
+This includes “bed-blocking“, a practice that causes delays across the NHS.
+As a patient safety measure, hospitals in the UK cannot have more than 85% of their beds filled at any one time.
+Successfully adhering to these standards reduces the spread of bugs like MRSA.
+Last winter, persistent issues arose with several hospitals hitting or coming close to 100% bed occupancy.
+As capacity maxed out in the system, the provision of health care deteriorated in quality (too many sick people together at the same time) and quantity (stretched resources).
+Additionally, NHS England statistics show a rise in the number of delayed days (when a patient is ready for release but has not been processed).

 The HSE and operational issues

-Meanwhile, in the context of the Irish Health Services Executive (HSE), in January 2018, the number of patients awaiting a hospital bed rose to an unprecedented high of 677* according to trolley counts undertaken by nursing union members (*note: these figures and the method of calculation are disputed by the HSE as they contend they are taken at the least opportune time by nursing unions for maximum news impact).
+Meanwhile in Ireland, the Health Services Executive (HSE) saw the number of patients awaiting a bed rose to unprecedented highs according to (contested) trade union reports.
 HSE national director Damien McCallion stated that the overcrowding problems arose from the annual winter flu virus in large conurbations.
-This said, access to health care issues also presented in less populous areas like the Midland Regional Hospitals in Mullingar and Tullamore as well as St Luke’s in Kilkenny persist.
-The fact that the HSE and NHS are faced with similar issues at present may mean that they could benefit from similar solutions.
+This said, access to healthcare was an issue that presented in less populous areas like the midlands.
+The fact that the HSE and NHS have similar issues means that they may benefit from similar solutions.

-In response to the issues experienced by the NHS, which has hit parts of Northern Ireland hard relative to the rest of the UK, a recent report suggests increased capital expenditure is essential.
-The report states:
+In response to the issues experienced by the NHS, a recent report suggests increased capital expenditure is essential.

 On the other hand, in the Irish State, an increased budget of €320m is being sought to satisfy the future needs of elderly citizens.
 This increase is merely keeping pace with demographic changes as the country ages.
-The Sláinte Care plan for the health system seeks billions in extra annual funding overall for what is the second costliest system in the EU.
-Questions continue to be asked about how effective increased investment will be if it is not accompanied by systematic reforms to the health service.
-Perenniel debates roll on around pay increases in return for productivity improvements and how such systems can be designed and managed in a public system which is resistant to performance reviews and has often been found to have weak accountability structures and is remarkably resistant to reform.
+The Sláinte health care plan seeks billions in extra annual funding for the second costliest system in the EU.
+Many doubt the wisdom of increased investment in a system that seems incapable of reform.
+While debates on pay increases in return for productivity improvements never end, consensus on a path forward rarely emerges either.
+The health system has weak accountability structures and is remarkably resistant to reform.

 Public procurement contract management as an agent of change

-It is perhaps worth noting that outstanding competency in contract management and advanced approaches to supplier management practices are features of the highest performing organisations in the world.
-These practices do happen in parts of the Irish Health System and the NHS but the skills to undertake work like this are not as prevalent amongst clinical staff and untrained managerial/supervisory staff as they are in units specialised in contract management.
+Outstanding competency in contract management is a characteristic of the highest performing organisations in the world.
+These practices do happen in parts of the Irish Health System and the NHS.
+This said the skills to undertake work like this are not prevalent outside units that specialise in contract management.